A proof of Reidemeister-Singer's theorem by Cerf's methods: Abstract

 \section{Abstract}

 Heegaard splittings and Heegaard diagrams of a closed 3-manifold $M$ are translated into the language of Morse functions with Morse-Smale pseudo-gradients defined on $M$.
-We make use in a very simple setting of techniques developed by Jean Cerf for solving a pseudo-isotopy problem.
+We make use in a very simple setting of techniques which Jean Cerf developed for solving a famous {\it pseudo-isotopy} problem.
+In passing, we show how to cancel the supernumerary local extrema in a generic path of functions when $\dim M>2$.
+The main tool that we introduce is an {\it elementary swallow tail lemma} which could be useful elsewhere.

 .5cm